ohscar/rmalloc/doc/paper/appendix.rst

     result.soffice-ops-animation.avi

-The toolcalls the *memplot* mode described above and calls *ffmpeg* to generate an animation of the heap image sequence produced by the alloc drver for the given ops file.
+The tool calls the *memplot* mode described above and calls *ffmpeg* to generate an animation of the heap image sequence produced by the alloc drver for the given ops file.